Buying a house built in the 1970′s

 Was the wire to blame?
 Not exactly.
 There is a chemical reaction that occurs when you connect two dissimilar metals together.
 Corrosion.
 When the industry switched to aluminum wires, they didn’t make any changes to the receptacles or light switches being used.
 Many of these had terminals that were copper or other metals that reacted with the aluminum wire connected to them.
 After a few years the corrosion at these connections deteriorated the wires resulting in small gaps, or very thin sections of wire.
 As the wire’s capacity to carry current decreased, the result was an increase in heat or even arcing which can cause fires as shown in this thermal image.

 Aluminum wiring is still allowed on 30 and 40 AMP circuit which are used for electric ovens, AC condensers, clothes dryers, etc. These circuits usually are run directly from the panel to the appliance without any connections along the way.
 Your home inspector should check for aluminum wiring on 15 and 20 AMP circuits.
 If found, the inspector should recommend that a licensed electrician evaluate the entire electrical system of the house, and make the necessary upgrades to decrease fire hazards.
 For more detailed information, please visit http://www.inspect-ny.com/aluminum/aluminum.htm.

-This entry was posted on Friday, January 11th, 2013 at 9:29 am and is filed under Inspection News.
+This entry was posted on Wednesday, February 12th, 2014 at 9:29 am and is filed under Inspection News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.